der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroupUrls.md

 Clears the tracking template of this ad group.

-If you clear the tracking template specified at a lower level entity (for example, a keyword), and you have also specified tracking template on a higher level entity, (for example, the parent ad group), then Bing Ads will use the tracking template specified at the higher level entity (the ad group level tracking template will be used).
-To completely clear the tracking template, it must be cleared at all levels of the hierarchy at which it was set.
+Calling this method removes the tracking template from this ad group.
+Because tracking templates are inheritable from the parent entity, if the ad group's parent campaign specifies a tracking template, the template also applies to this ad group and its children.
+If your goal is to not apply the ad group's template to its children (keywords and ads), you must also remove the template from the ad group's parent campaign.
 ### Returns:
 |Type|Description|
 |-|-